 Wool and Wool Blend Carpet Fibers

-Wool carpets are considered the most elite of fibers and are the most expensive of all carpet fibers.
+Wool carpets are considered the most elite of all fibers and are the most expensive of all fibers.
 Wool is a natural fiber and is very soft.
-It has excellent insulating qualities and is naturally fire resistant.
+It has excellent insulating qualities and is naturally fire-resistant.

-However, wool carpets must be professionally cleaned by specialized carpet cleaning methods and is more expensive to maintain and install than synthetic carpet styles.
+However, wool carpets must be professionally cleaned using specialized carpet cleaning methods and is more expensive to maintain and install than synthetic carpet fiber styles.

-Comparing wool carpets based on price and quality can be more difficult because well known brand names can increase the cost dramatically and the quality may be more difficult to determine.
+Comparing wool carpets based on price and quality can be more difficult because well-known brand names can increase the cost dramatically and the quality level may be more difficult to determine.

-If you can afford wool carpets it would be an excellent choice for most people.
-However, children and pets can be very hard on any carpet so careful consideration should be taken if you have small children or pets prone to having accidents.
+If you can afford wool carpets it would be an excellent choice for most homes.
+However, children and pets can be very hard on any carpet so careful consideration should be taken if you have small children or pets prone to spills and accidents.